thanthese/tickler-dates/readme.md

     15.09.10r |y+1r 1st Thursday of this month next year

-Finally, for when you just want today's date, the `-t` option will spit it out today.
+When you just want today's date, the `-t` option will spit it out today.

     $ tickler-date -t
     15.09.10r

+Finally, you can operate on several lines at the same time.

 # Vim mappings